 But you should be made aware that unless you first choose to change any limiting beliefs you currently hold and also choose to change that repetitive self-talk (your predominant thought patterns), all the doing (new or old) will not radically change your results.

-I’ll amplify what Einstein said by saying the it is truly ‘mad as a hatter’ to continue believing and thinking what you have been believing and thinking and somehow expecting bigger, better results, just because you have decided you want bigger, better results.
+I’ll amplify what Einstein said by saying that is truly ‘mad as a hatter’ to continue believing and thinking what you have been believing and thinking and somehow expecting bigger, better results, just because you have decided you want bigger, better results.

 So, the first step in “getting past go” is to get rid of the beliefs and thinking processes that have not served to create the success you say you want; and to take on supportive beliefs and empowering thoughts.
 I call that building your belief muscle and learning to think on purpose.